 P0303 DTC means that there’s an engine misfire in cylinder 3.
-The Powertrain Control Module (PCM) detects that a misfiring is occurring in the 3rd cylinder in the car motor, thereby alerting the engine to set this trouble code.
+The Powertrain Control Module (PCM) detects that a misfire is occurring in the 3rd cylinder in the car motor and alerts the engine to set this trouble code.
 It’s a generic code, applying to all OBD-II equipped models.

 While the P0303 trouble code might be considered generic, the repairs could depend on the make and model you drive.
 If there are multiple misfires occurring, you could also see the P0300 code together with other related codes indicating problems with other cylinders as well.

 If one of the engine cylinders is misfiring, you should notice some performance issues.
 Additionally, the Check Engine Light will come on when the code is set, alerting you to the problem.

 Here are some of the top symptoms you’ll notice with the P0303 DTC.

 - Check Engine Light

 When the car engine is misfiring, it can be caused by a number of problems.
 In some cases, the issues could stem from the ignition system, but it’s also possible that something has failed with the fuel system.

 Here are some of the most common causes of the P0303 trouble code.